NarendraSinghKhinchi/NarendraSinghKhinchi/README.md

 ## 💫 About Me

-Software Engineer at **Dzynkraft AI** with a strong foundation in full-stack development specializing in JavaScript ecosystems.
+Software Engineer at **Stealth AI** with a strong foundation in full-stack development specializing in JavaScript ecosystems.
 I'm passionate about building scalable, efficient systems that solve real-world problems.

 - 🔭 Currently working on **serverless architectures** using AWS
 - 🌱 Always learning more about **cloud optimization** and **system design**